cwcromwell/docs/GitTutorial.md

 * Click on your pull request
 * When the page opens, click **Merge Pull Request**
 * Then click **Confirm Merge**
-* Your'e up to date!
+* You're up to date!

 ## 17. Check out these resources to keep learning: